The Green Alley Award

 - raising awareness of recycling and sustainability through new services, products or technologies

-- strengthening producer responsibility and compliance with European waste regulations
+- strengthening producer responsibility and compliance with European waste and chemical regulations

 Let’s make a difference and make the world a greener place!

 Are you an eco-entrepreneur or green start-up who wants to tackle the global waste challenge?
 You can apply for the Green Alley Award no matter what stage of development your business has reached, whether you are a founder with a rough idea or a small business just starting to grow, we are open to new concepts and look forward to your application.
 Even national boundaries are irrelevant: we are looking for start-ups from all around the world interested in entering the European market.
 There is only one must-have: Your business idea must be related to waste.
 Not sure if you fit in?
 Then check out our section “What’s it all about?”

 If you have found

-- a product, service or technology to help avoid, reduce, reuse, recycle or transform waste, or to revolutionize the management of resources
+- a product, service or technology to help avoid, reduce, reuse, recycle or transform waste, or to revolutionise the management of resources

 - a way of raising awareness of recycling and waste challenges